 Let's look then closely at these first two verses and see how Paul faces this issue.
 "Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him."
 Stop right there.

 Now why would he be discussing the Rapture?
 Because that was the problem.
-They can't figure out how they got in the day of the Lord.
+They can't figure out how they got in the Day of the Lord.
 They're not supposed to be there by what they've understood.
 Furthermore the little personal pronoun "our" lends at least to me, anyway, a friendly tone to this aspect of the Lord's coming.
-I think if he was talking about the Lord's coming in the judgment sense, I think he would have used the Lord rather than our Lord which seems to be a friendly way of making it a hopeful aspect of that event.
-So with regard to the coming of our Lord and our gathering to meet Him, which is a perfect description of both sides of the Rapture, he says, "I've got to straighten you out."
-Coming is parousia, the general term but obviously he's relating it to our gathering together to Him which is a description of the Rapture, episunagoge.
-Sunagoge is the word from which you get synagogue, a gathering place.
+I think if he was talking about the Lord's coming in the judgment sense, I think he would have used “the Lord” rather than “our Lord” which seems to be a friendly way of making it a hopeful aspect of that event.
+So with regard to the coming of our Lord and our gathering to meet Him, which is a perfect description of both sides of the rapture, he says, "I've got to straighten you out."
+Coming is parousia, the general term, but obviously he's relating it to our gathering together to Him, which is a description of the rapture, episunagg.
+Sunagg is the word from which you get synagogue, a gathering place.
 Epi is intensifying it, the place of our collecting together.
 So here we have a concern on their part about the event in which we are gathered together with the Lord.

 Let's go backward through verse 2.
-The last part says, "To the effect the day of the Lord has come."
+The last part says, "To the effect the Day of the Lord has come."
 There is no way that you can translate that verb "has come" any other way than the way it's translated.
-Enistecon(?), it means has come.
+Enistcon, it means has come.
 Some commentators do cartwheels around trying to make it mean something else.
 It cannot.
 It simply means they believe that it had come, had arrived, therefore was there present actually.
-They were in the day of the Lord.
+They were in the Day of the Lord.
 It had arrived and they were in it.

 And what did it do to them?
-In verse 2 at the very beginning, they had been quickly shaken from their composure and disturbed.
+Verse 2 at the very beginning, they had been quickly shaken from their composure and disturbed.
 Very strong terminology here, it is very graphic terminology.
-The first verb...first you see the word quickly, hastily, rashly shaken.
+The first verb...
+First you see the word “quickly,” hastily, rashly, shaken.
 "From your composure," the word composure in the Greek is mind.
-Shaken means to be broken loose.
+“Shaken” means to be broken loose.
 It can be used of a rocking motion that shakes a ship, tossing it on the stormy waves.
 It can be used of a building that disintegrates under an earthquake.
 It can be used of a ship that is tied to a mooring and it breaks loose and begins to be tossed by the surf.
 To put it in the vernacular, you've lost your mind, you've gotten cut loose from your moorings.
 You're flipping and flopping all over everywhere.
 You're falling apart, tossed wildly.
 You've lost your mental balance over this.
-You're running amuck, you're operating on emotion, anxiety and fear.
-Pretty severe condition.
+You're running amok, you're operating on emotion, anxiety and fear, pretty severe condition.